Last Updated on May 5, 2021 by Red Nomad OZ

-First, it took a long time to even get there.
-Over 20 years of regular trips to the Grampians National Park and its amazing natural attractions had passed by without fully exploring its wilder, more remote southern end.
-We’d always found plenty to do from more central Halls Gap 65 km north, so southern stronghold Dunkeld (~280 km west of Melbourne) was just a little bit far for a day trip that included a lengthy hike.
+It took a long time to even get there.
+Over 20 years of regular trips to the Grampians National Park and its amazing natural attractions had passed by before we fully explored its wilder, more remote southern end.
+We’d always found plenty to do from Halls Gap, in the Central Grampians 65 km north.
+The southern stronghold of Dunkeld (~280 km west of Melbourne) was just a little bit far for a day trip that included a lengthy hike.

 Or so we’d kept telling ourselves.

-But even if the sheer, rocky cliffs visible from the road make Mount Abrupt look scarily unassailable – at least to a casual (read: unfit!) climber like me – I’d always found the dramatic shapes of Mount Abrupt and Mt Sturgeon (or Mud-Dadjug and Wurgarri, if you want to get back to basics) strangely fascinating.
+The sheer, rocky cliffs visible from the road make Mount Abrupt look scarily unassailable – at least to a casual (read: unfit!) climber like me.
+But I’d always found the dramatic shapes of Mount Abrupt and Mt Sturgeon strangely fascinating.
+Or Mud-Dadjug and Wurgarri, if you want to get back to basics.

-But finally in October 2013, we were staying at the excellent Dunkeld caravan park, where the distinctive dynamic duo marking the end (or is it the beginning?) of the magnificent Grampians mountain range looms over the town.
+But finally, we were staying at the excellent Dunkeld caravan park.
+From there we could see the distinctive peaks marking the end (or is it the beginning?) of the magnificent Grampians mountain range looming over the town.

 No excuses now!